Chrismarsh/CHM/docs/partition.rst

 .. warning::

-   The mesh should be have been permuted prior to hdf5 conversion for maximum MPI performance.
+   The mesh must be permuted using the metis partitioning method prior to hdf5 conversion for maximum MPI performance.
-   Failure to do so will result in significantly degraded runtime performance!

    Please see  :ref:`Mesh permutation <target mesh-permutation>`  for more details.